-I spent my college years exploring my mixed-Indigenous identity through Voices of Indigenous People – a student organization that aimed to promote Indigenous culture on campus.
-As Co-President of V.I.P., I continued the legacy of providing a safe space where Indigenous college students expressed their opinions, concerns, and ideas to the community.
+I spent my college years exploring my mixed-Indigenous identity through Voices of Indigenous People – a student organization that aimed to promote Indigenous cultures with its members on and off campus in Middlebury, Vermont.
+As Co-President of Voices of Indigenous Peoples, I continued the legacy by providing a space where Indigenous college students expressed their identity, opinions, concerns, and ideas to the community at large.

-Silvia spends decades learning that Comunero life in Chanduy, El Real Alto, Santa Elena, and other comunas, are closely tied to Wankavilka heritage.
-Comuneros practice oral tradition, shamanism, textile weaving, and sustain a minga system in which they practice the gift of sharing, giving, and learning from each other within the limits of their respective communities.
+Silvia spent decades learning Comunero life in Chanduy, El Real Alto, Santa Elena, and other Comunas.
+Comuneros preserve their oral tradition, curanderismo, textile weaving, and sustain a minga system in which they practice the gift of sharing, giving, and learning from each other within the limits of their respective communities.

-However, Ecuadorian society does not fully recognize the Cholos Comuneros as Indigenous people.
-They consider the comuneros “mestizos” because they speak Spanish and practice Catholicism.
-Ecuadorians believe that comuneros have assimilated into the national mestizo identity, when in fact, this is not true.
-Comuneros explain their acculturation tactic as part of their collective culture in which their ancestors adapted new cultures in every turn of the new era for thousands of years.
-The first group of people in Santa Elena was the Vegas.
+Ecuadorian society did not fully recognize or respect Comunero Life on Santa Elena Peninsula till 2003 and still does not acknowledge their tribal territories.
+They consider them as “mestizos” because they speak Spanish and are Catholics.
+Ecuadorians believe Comuneros have “successfully” assimilated to the national mestizo identity, when in fact, it’s the opposite.
+Comuneros explain the practice of acculturating is a millennial tactic passed by their ancestors to adapt to the surrounding reality at every turn of a new era.
+The first group of people in Santa Elena were the Vegas.
 Then, the Vegas became the Valdivia, the Valdivia became the Chorrera, and so forth.

 Please e-mail me your questions and comments at firstname.lastname@example.org